Filipino and eco-friendly brands

 The pineapple fibers turned into textiles to produce these sneakers are lightweight, breathable, water and sweat-absorbent, and wrinkle-resistant.

-Filipino and eco-friendly Lakat sneakersLow-cut Lakats in white.
+eco-friendly products in the Philippines Lakat sneakersLow-cut Lakats in white.

 Lakat Sustainables created these vegan sneakers in plain and bright colors, made possible by the Department of Science and Technology – Philippine Textile Research.
-You can get them in low-cut or high-cut styles – priced at P3,960 (~USD71.17) and P4,220 (~USD75.85) respectively.
+You can get them in low-cut or high-cut styles – priced at P3,960 (~USD71.49) and P4,220 (~USD76.18) respectively.

-They’re stylish, comfy, and made for any gender.
-You can trust that they’re comfortable for your giftee’s feet, and they can be sure to last a long time.
+They’re stylish, comfy, and genderless.
+You can trust that they’re comfortable for your giftee’s feet, and they can be sure these pairs will last a long time.

 Lakat’s website | Instagram